Skip to content

 So, with the help of a used car warranty, you could save yourself money in the long run if things to go awry.
 Here’s everything you need to know about them.

 A vehicle warranty provides additional insurance cover against a number of mechanical and electrical faults, all without overriding or replacing your statutory rights under the Consumer Rights Act.
-Below are the different types of warranty and what you need to know about them:
+Below are the different types of car warranty for used cars and what you need to know about them:

 If the used car is less than three years old, it’s more than likely that it will still be covered by the original manufacturer’s car warranty.